-Black Mirror is coming back for a fourth season and is drumming up buzz by having the cast appear at PaleyFest.
+Black Mirror is out on Netflix, but before it premiered, the creators drummed up buzz by having the cast appear at PaleyFest.
 On Oct.
-6, 2017, writer Charlie Brooker, producer Annabel Jones, and the cast of the upcoming episode, “USS Callister,” appeared at the festival to give fans a peek of the upcoming Star Trek themed-episode.
+6, 2017, writer Charlie Brooker, producer Annabel Jones, and the cast of the season’s first episode, “USS Callister,” appeared at the festival to give fans a peek of the Star Trek themed-episode.
 Among the cast members is Jimmi Simpson, who also stars on Westworld.

 As fans know, Simpson appears on Westworld, which is focused on technology and the potential downsides of it.
 The Cheat Sheet asked him what it’s like to cross over into another show that deals with the possible consequences of technology.

 Here are seven things to know about Jimmi Simpson and his experience on both shows.